ilhambo/.comDocumentation/SetUp/media.md

 - The CropUp package does not work properly with this provider
 - Copy of document types with an upload field as a property will not work.

+##Environment and Deployment considerations
+By default this provider will use a single blob container for the media used by all sites in a project.
+So development, staging, a live will all use the same media files.
+If this works with your workflow it is the recommended configuration.
+If you cannot use the same media accross all sites then you will need to set up a different blob storage container for each site.
+Each container will have a unique address and access keys.

+A common arrangement for umbraco.com users who use the Azure Blob Storage provider and cannot use the same container for all sites is to create one container for development/stage and one for live.
+The specific container settings are then applied to devlopment/stage and to live.

+When umbraco.com deploys media it will use the settings for each environment to create or update the media in the correct container.